smiller123/bento/bento_backup_utils/README.md

 To generate the data in .csv format, use --csv option.
 The program will print comma-separated values which can be imported directly into the Google sheet.

 If you want to automate the process of running benchmark.py, run run_benchmark.sh using sudo.
-The script run benchmark.py on all the modes.
+The script runs benchmark.py on all the modes.
 Change the repo dir and other settings before running the script.
 The output will be appended to {N_FILES}-{N_FOLDERS}.txt file.
 Note that the script assumes that bento is already cloned and compiled.